New York State Rifle & Pistol Ass'n v. Bruen: Weakness of "proper cause"

-History and Precedent
+History and precedent

 A group of Republican lawyers including J. Michael Luttig, Peter Keisler, and Stuart M. Gerson argued that text, history, tradition, and precedent make it clear that states may restrict concealed carry and pass legislation to reduce gun violence in public.

+The gun control and safety organization Everytown for Gun Safety provided post-Civil War historical precedents and critical analysis of the challengers' citations, writing "To set aside the body of historical evidence in this case, while claiming the mantle of originalism, would only serve to diminish [originalism] — reducing the methodology to little more than an exercise in picking out one's friends in a crowd of historical sources."

 Opinion of the Court

 The case's decision was released on June 23, 2022.
 In a 6–3 opinion authored by Justice Clarence Thomas, the Court held that the state law was unconstitutional as it infringed on the right to keep and bear arms, reversing the Second Circuit's decision and remanding the case for further review.

 Thomas' majority opinion, joined by Chief Justice John Roberts and Justices Samuel Alito, Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett, effectively rendered public carry a constitutional right under the Second Amendment.
 Thomas wrote, "The constitutional right to bear arms in public for self-defense is not 'a second-class right, subject to an entirely different body of rules than the other Bill of Rights guarantees.'
 We know of no other constitutional right that an individual may exercise only after demonstrating to government officers some special need."

 Because public carry is a constitutional right, Thomas ruled out use of the two-part test to evaluate state gun laws, which generally involved application of intermediate scrutiny, that many lower courts had used, and instead evaluated New York's law under a more-stringent test of whether the proper-cause requirement is consistent with the nation's historical tradition of firearm regulation.
 Thomas wrote that gun control laws that identify restricted "sensitive places", such as courthouses and polling places, would still likely pass constitutional muster, though urban areas would not qualify as such sensitive places.

-After striking down the two-step test (formerly used by Courts of Appeals addressing Second Amendment issues), Bruen identified the new test courts must use on Second Amendment cases.
+After striking down the two-step test (formerly used by Courts of Appeals addressing Second Amendment issues), Bruen identified the new originalist test courts must use on Second Amendment cases.
 The Court held: "When the Second Amendment's plain text covers an individual's conduct [here the right to bear arms], the Constitution presumptively protects that conduct.
 The government must then justify its regulation by demonstrating that it is consistent with the Nation's historical tradition of firearm regulation.
-Only then may a court conclude that the individual's conduct falls outside the Second Amendment's "'unqualified command.'"
+Only then may a court conclude that the individual's conduct falls outside the Second Amendment's 'unqualified command.'"